 And those were the basic components of a natal birth chart and overview on each component to understand how it all works.
 Individually, it doesn’t seem to make much sense, but once all these three components are analyzed together, it will give a person a very revealing glimpse into their character.

-By: Meliza Mateo
+Author: Meliza Mateo